saitamasahil/skyscraper/docs/CLIHELP.md

 You can purge all resources that don't have any connection to your current romset for the selected platform by using the `vacuum` command.
 This is extremely useful if you've removed a bunch of roms from your collection and you wish to purge any cached data you don't need anymore.

+If no platform is specified, the vacuum operation will apply to all existing platforms stored in the cache.
+In this scenario, any platform-specific configurations defined in the config.ini file will be disregarded.

 !!! danger "Possible dangerous command"

     Vacuuming the cache cannot be undone, so please consider making a backup.